Live Chat Now

 Types of Accounting

-This type of accounting records, analyzes and summarizes a business’s financial transactions.
+• Financial accounting: This type of accounting records, analyzes and summarizes a business’s financial transactions.
 The responsibility of financial accountants is mainly to create statements that provide information about the business’s financial condition for investors, customers and creditors.
 Financial accountants use a standardized set of rules called the Generally Accepted Accounting Principles (GAAP), making their reporting consistent across accounting periods and enabling transparency.

-Tax accountants are the professionals who decipher the complex tax code.
+• Tax accounting: Tax accountants are the professionals who decipher the complex tax code.
 They help individuals and organizations comply with tax regulations, understand their liabilities and make payments.
 This work involves reviewing financial statements, calculating taxes and preparing tax returns.

-This type of investigative accounting focuses on auditing both businesses and individuals to uncover signs of fraud or embezzlement.
+• Forensic Accounting: This type of investigative accounting focuses on auditing both businesses and individuals to uncover signs of fraud or embezzlement.
 Forensic accountants often work for insurance companies or law enforcement agencies, analyzing financial records, tracing funds, recovering assets and sometimes testifying in court.

-Auditors analyze a company’s financial activity to ensure compliance with regulations and best practices and examine the company’s records to create reports.
+• Auditing: Auditors analyze a company’s financial activity to ensure compliance with regulations and best practices and examine the company’s records to create reports.
 There are two types of auditors: internal and external.
 Internal auditors work within an organization to provide business audits that help the organization improve operations and ensure regulatory compliance.
 External auditors are accountants who work for a third party, such as a regulatory agency, reviewing company accounts to be sure they are accurate and compliant with regulations.

 Why is Accounting Important?